ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Fundamentally, KT can be thought of as guaranteeing that all the users of a service agree on the contents of a key-value database (noting that this document refers to these keys as "labels").
-Using this guarantee, that all users agree on a set of labels and values, to authenticate the relationship between end-user identities and the end-users of a communication service takes special care.
+It takes special care to turn the guarantee that all users agree on a set of labels and values into a guarantee that the mapping between end-users and their public keys is authentic.
 Critically, in order to authenticate an end-user identity, it must be both *unique* and *user-visible*.
 However, what exactly constitutes a unique and user-visible identifier varies greatly from application to application.